|

 But I also strongly dislike being stuck in a small bus seat for hours on end…so you won’t ever hear me raving about FlixBus!

-That said, I feel like our experiences were positive and I’d use them again for shorter trips.
+That said, I feel like our experiences were positive and I’d use them again for shorter trips or if a train route isn’t available.

 Similar Posts